oddz/dh150-audrey/assignment7/README.md

 This project aims to provide a space for busybodies and perfectionists to keep track of their ongoing tasks, responsibilities, and interests.
 Hopefully, it would provide an easy alternative to inconvenient planners and complicated applications.

-The purpose of this prototyping phase is to evaluate the functionality and usefulness of the designs.
-This phase is extremely useful, as it provides a way to visualize test out a tangible system, and corrections can be made directly to the design based off of the feedback.
-I aim to get a better sense of what users liked & what they struggled with, in order to improve the final product and provide the most intuitive design.
+The purpose of this prototyping phase is to evaluate the functionality of the designs.
+This phase is extremely useful, as it provides a way to visualize and test out a tangible system, and corrections can be made directly to the design based off of the feedback.
+I aim to get a better sense of what users liked & what they struggled with, in order to improve the final product and provide the most intuitive design possible.
 I designed this prototype with Figma, making use of previous feedback I received on my low-fidelity prototype.

-The current screens displays the designs that users see when they:
+The current screens display the designs that users see when they:

 - View their upcoming tasks
 - Add a new task entry